 Is VIPKID a Scam, MLM, or Pyramid Scheme?

 The short answer is no. You are not required to recruit a single person to work for VIPKID.
 I worked for VIPKID for over nine months before I referred my first teacher.
 VIPKID was my full-time job for several months before I referred anyone.
 The referral program is just a way for VIPKID to reward current teachers for referring new teachers.
 There are teachers who have worked for VIPKID for several years and have never referred anyone.
-You can learn more about this in this video.

 Are you ready to be a VIPKID teacher?